Rubick07/Sunside_Cafe/README.md

 <br>

 ##  📜Scripts and Features
-• Customer Order Management
+• Customer Order Management <br>
-• Cafe Upgrade System
+• Cafe Upgrade System<br>
-• Daily Schedule Progression
+• Daily Schedule Progression<br>
-• Rhythm-Based Mindfulness Minigames
+• Rhythm-Based Mindfulness Minigames<br>
-• Relationship & Affection System
-• Interactive Dialogue Choices
-• Multiple Story Endings
+• Multiple Story Endings<br>
-• For each minigame, it is in a different scene
+• For each minigame, it is in a different scene<br>